sebapersson/PEtab.jl/docs/src/inference.md

 This tutorial shows how to (i) define priors in a `PEtabODEProblem`, and (ii) run Bayesian inference with AdaptiveMCMC.jl and AdvancedHMC.jl.
-Note that this functionality is planned to move into a separate package, and the API may change.
+Note that this functionality is planned to move into a separate package, and the API will change in the future.

+!!! note
-!!! note To use Bayesian inference functionality, load Bijectors.jl, LogDensityProblems.jl, and LogDensityProblemsAD.jl.
+    To use Bayesian inference functionality, load Bijectors.jl, LogDensityProblems.jl, and LogDensityProblemsAD.jl.

 ## Creating a Bayesian inference problem